quakedev1/.github/profile/README.md

 # Official eletrixgg Github

-This has repositories with content used in eletrixgg's videos along with the source code for them.
+This has repositories with content used in quake's videos along with the source code for them.